2,6-Lutidine: Uses

+2,6-Lutidine also finds application in the synthesis of Nifurpirinol [13411-16-0].

 Biodegradation

 The biodegradation of pyridines proceeds via multiple pathways.
 Although pyridine is an excellent source of carbon, nitrogen, and energy for certain microorganisms, methylation significantly retards degradation of the pyridine ring.
 In soil, 2,6-lutidine is significantly more resistant to microbiological degradation than any of the picoline isomers or 2,4-lutidine.
-Estimated time for complete degradation was >30 days.
+Estimated time for complete degradation was over 30 days.